Setting the Stage

 cargo new redis-server

-I am planning to build it in rust.
-You can choose to use language that you are confortable with.
-Why Rust?
-It gives us memory safety without garbage collection, which is perfect for a high-performance server.
-Plus, the type system helps us avoid common networking bugs.
+cd redis-server I am planning to build it in rust.
+You can choose to use language that you are comfortable with.

 use std::net::{TcpListener, TcpStream};